alexmorleyfinch/jsdi/docs/EXAMPLE.md

 // Create renderer at runtime because it needs `canvas` const renderer = Container.rendererFactory.createCanvasRenderer(canvas);

-// Create level at runtime, because we don't want to instanciate ALL levels at once globally const level = Container.levelFactory.createLevel(Container.levels.level1);
+// Create level at runtime, because we don't want to instantiate ALL levels at once globally const level = Container.levelFactory.createLevel(Container.levels.level1);

 // No need to pass `controller` into the game here because it was required by the game factory